01-edu/public/docs/database-structure.md

 ### record

 Keeps a register for the bans.
+It can also keep the record of other situations, this is done by setting the banEndAt to a date already passed and the reason for the record.

 Columns:
 - id